eliseydudin/lazy-exclusive/README.md

 # lazy-exclusive
-a global container type (like `LazyLock`) with runtime-checked mutability
+a global container type (like `LazyLock`) with runtime-checked mutability. can be used for `static` variables
 ```rust
 let lazy = LazyExclusive::new(20);
 let mut lock = lazy.get().unwrap(); // Mut<'_, i32>